-P2.1 By 'targeting' is here meant, in broad terms, matching the incentive to the promotion of only the favored activity.
-As a general principle, the more closely an incentive is targeted on its objective the less is the risk that it will generate unnecessary social costs of the kind mentioned in connection with P1.2.
+P2.1: By 'targeting' is here meant, in broad terms, matching the incentive to the promotion of only the favored activity.
+As a general principle, the more closely an incentive is targeted on its objective the less is the risk that it will generate unnecessary social costs of the kind mentioned in P1.2.
 This consideration affects both the choice of incentivizing instrument and the details of its design.
-If the intention is to promote production of photovoltaic cells, for instance, this is best achieved by incentivizing production directly rather than by setting a reduced rate of VAT: the latter also encourages imports and (because of the crediting of any input tax) has no impact on business purchases.
-If the intention is to promote consumption by domestic consumers, on the other hand, the reduced VAT is better targeted than a production subsidy since the latter distorts the choice between domestic production and imports.
+If the intention is to promote production of photovoltaic cells, for instance, this is best achieved by incentivizing production directly rather than by setting a reduced rate of VAT: the latter also encourages imports and (if the mechanism for the crediting of any input tax is working as it should) has no impact on business purchases.
+If the intention is to promote consumption by domestic consumers, on the other hand, a reduced rate of VAT is better targeted than a production subsidy since the latter distorts the choice between domestic production and imports.
 Similarly, if the intention is to promote the development of a particular vaccine, close targeting requires that the incentive be conditional on that rather than general support for pharmaceutical development.

-There is, however, a potential trade off to be made: Closer targeting may require greater complexity in incentive design so as to match the incentive more tightly on the favored activity; but that may increase costs of implementation and compliance.
-Within this trade off, there may be cases in which capacity constraints mean that only poorly targeted instruments are available but the inefficiencies consequently associated with their use are seen as a price worth paying in pursuit of the underlying policy objective.
+There is, however, a potential trade off to be made: Closer targeting may require greater complexity in design so as to match the incentive more tightly on the favored activity; but that may increase costs of implementation and compliance.
+Within this trade off, there may be cases in which capacity constraints mean that only poorly targeted instruments are available, and the inefficiencies consequently associated with their use seen as a price worth paying in pursuit of the underlying policy objective..

 By effectiveness is meant here the extent to which the incentive acts to encourage the favored activity.
 Useful tools for gauging this-developed in the context of investment projects but with potentially wider applications-include the concepts of the marginal effective tax rate (METR), which captures the extent to which the tax system discourages increasing the level of some activity, and the average effective tax rate (AETR), which measures the total amount of tax payable relative to pre-tax earnings.
-Reductions in the METR increase the incentive to undertake rather more of the activity (the 'intensive' margin): to expand the production of electric cars, for instance, or use more renewable energies.
+Reductions in the METR increase the incentive to undertake rather more of the activity (expansion alone the 'intensive' margin): to increase the production of electric cars, for instance, or use more renewable energies.
 Reductions in the AETR encourage limited resources to be shifted into the favored activity (the 'extensive' margin): to begin producing electric cars at home rather than abroad, for instance, or to relocate closer to convenient sources of renewable energies.

-Appropriate policy objectives thus include setting an METR on an activity-investment of some favored kind being the leading example-that is low enough (possibly negative) to recognize the social benefits that it generates while maintaining an AETR that is consistent with revenue needs and, for internationally mobile activities, reasonably consonant with treatment elsewhere.
+Appropriate policy objectives thus include setting an METR on an activity-investment of some favored kind being the leading example-that is low enough (possibly even negative, so providing a marginal subsidy) to recognize the social benefits that it generates while maintaining an AETR that is consistent with revenue needs and, for internationally mobile activities, reasonably consonant with treatment elsewhere.